Adam Laxalt on The Border Crisis - April 8th, Hour 2

 We very well could, and our job is to be prepared to address it.

-Okay, now let's listen to Jen Circleback Saki discussing Governor Abbott's decision to send illegal immigrants to DC, calling it a publicity stunt.
+Okay, now let's listen to Jen Circleback Saki discussing Governor Abbott's decision to send illegal immigrants to D.C., calling it a publicity stunt.

-I think it's pretty clear this is a publicity stunt.
+I think it's pretty clear.

-Uh the candidate Adam Laxalt is here.
+Our good friend, candidate Adam Laxalt, is here.

-Uh, how are you, sir?
+How are you, sir?

-Glad to uh talk to you.
+Glad to talk to you.

-Uh people just they're absolutely astonished that this administration can continue to overlook this.
+People just, they're absolutely astonished that this administration can continue to overlook this.

 We have huge spikes in human trafficking, huge spikes in drug trafficking.

-You know, I was the former AG and and I'm still in touch with a lot of our our local sheriffs and you know, imagine these local sheriffs of these very small departments trying to deal with these fentanyl corridors, trying to deal with, you know, massive, you know, main, you know, gang grand gang criminal activity that are coming through our state and uh no cooperation from the federal government.
+And imagine these local sheriffs of these very small departments trying to deal with these fentanyl corridors, trying to deal with massive main gang criminal activity that are coming through our state and no cooperation from the federal government.

-They're trying to keep our community safe, and all the while, uh, you know, our our home state senator it just continues to cheer on open borders.
+And all the while, you know, our home state senator just continues to cheer on open borders.

-We were up forty-seven forty, and it's because they've had it.
+We were up 4,740, and it's because they've had it.

-Uh you're talking about every bellwether state in the nation.
+You're talking about every bellwether state in the nation.

-Uh a lot of those states are Republican holds.
+A lot of those states are Republican holds.

-Uh but for Nevada and Georgia, we must flip these two seats.
+But for Nevada and Georgia, we must flip these two seats.

 These are the top two flips in America.

-Uh these are Georgia and Nevada.
+These are Georgia and Nevada.

-Herschel Walker and I are absolutely the one and two pickups.
+Herschel Walker and I are absolutely the one-and-two pickups.

 And I've got to remind people that Trump only lost Nevada by two.

-And Senator Masto only won her Senate race with with Harry Reid as the majority leader by two.
+And Senator Masto only won her Senate race with Harry Reid as the majority leader by two.

-And so, yeah, we've lost a handful of cycles in the last uh few presidentials, but this is a dead center swing state.
+And so, yeah, we've lost a handful of cycles in the last few presidentials, but this is a dead center swing state.

 People cannot believe what's going on.